N3rdL0rd/TeaRipper/README.md

 1. Make sure you have `pyinstaller` installed (`pip install pyinstaller`)
 2. Run `build.bat` to build the executables
-3. The executables will be in the `resources` directory
+3. The executables will be in the `dist` directory
 4. Follow the prebuilt installation instructions from step 3

+Packaging for release:

+1. Make sure you have 7-Zip installed
+2. Run `package.bat` to package the executables into a `.zip` file
+3. The `.zip` file will be in the `dist` directory

 ## Roadmap